Fields interpretable in the free group

 \end{definition}

 \begin{definition}[Surface floor] Let $G$ be a group and $H$ be a nonabelian subgroup of $G$.
-Then $G$ has the structure of a surface floor over $H$, if the following conditions hold: \begin{itemize} \item the group $G$ admits a non-exceptional centered splitting with base $H$; \item there exists a retraction $r:G\to H$ that sends the group carried by the central vertex of $\Gamma$ to a non abelian image. \end{itemize}
+Then $G$ has the structure of a surface floor over $H$, if the following conditions hold: \begin{itemize} \item the group $G$ admits a simple non-exceptional centered splitting with bottom group $H$; and \item there exists a retraction $r:G\to H$ that sends the group carried by the central vertex of $\Gamma$ to a non Abelian image. \end{itemize}

 \end{definition}